davejachimiak/davejachimiak.github.io/_posts/2015-05-05-designing-an-abstract-development-server.markdown

 file event occurs 1 second after it starts.
 In the alternative scenario, that file event triggers another build called build #2, which takes only 2 seconds to finish.
 This means build #2 will finish before build #1.
-When build #1 finishes, the server will be serving stale code when we want fresh code.
+When build #1 finishes, the server will serve stale code when we want fresh code.

 There are slight variations on this alternative that avoid that flaw.
 However, they still present no benefit over killing the current build